 Park House Swindon

-I’ve done the GWR workers’ tunnel and the GWR barracks in the railway village conservation area in this series.
+I’ve done the GWR workers’ tunnel and the GWR barracks in the railway village conservation area in this series of Swindon in 50 More Buildings.
 So now it’s time now to look at Park House.

 Grade II listed, now the home of Business West, Park House Swindon, sits on Church Place overlooking the GWR park, in the railway village.